henricdevs/Enroll-System/README.md

-# IT Curriculum Progression & Eligibility Tracking System
+# Enroll System

-This project is a web-based system built using Laravel.
-Its purpose is to track student academic progress and determine if a student is eligible to enroll in subjects based on prerequisites.
+This is a simple web-based system built using Laravel for tracking student academic progress and checking if a student is eligible to enroll in subjects.

 ## About the Project

-This system simulates how schools manage student progress using a curriculum.
+This project was created as part of our ITP106 subject.

-It checks if students have completed required subjects before allowing them to enroll in higher-level subjects.
+The system follows a curriculum structure where subjects can have prerequisites.
+It checks if a student has completed the required subjects before allowing enrollment.

 ## Features

-- Add, edit, and manage students
+- Manage students (add, edit, delete)
 - Manage subjects and levels
-- Assign prerequisite subjects
+- Assign prerequisites to subjects
 - Track completed and ongoing subjects
-- Automatically check if a student is eligible to enroll
+- Automatically check enrollment eligibility
-- Show student progress (completed, ongoing, eligible subjects)
+- View student progress (completed, ongoing, eligible subjects)

 ## How It Works

-Each subject can have prerequisites.
-Before a student can enroll in a subject, the system checks if all required subjects are already completed.
+Before a student can enroll in a subject, the system checks:

+- If the subject has prerequisites
+- If those prerequisites are already completed by the student

-If not, enrollment will be blocked.
+If not, the system prevents enrollment.

 ## Technologies Used